halvisg/Master_thesis_VANET_testbed/README.md

 # Master_thesis_VANET_testbed

-This file provides code and installation instruction to complement my master thesis.
+This README.md provides code and installation instruction to complement my master thesis.
 Also included in this file, are instructions on how to run an example traffic scenario that is included in this repository.

 ## Installation instructions: